Gregwar/gregwar.github.io/_posts/2020-04-28-why-robotics-is-hard.markdown

   </figcaption>
 </figure>

-The information available for a robot at a given point is only a partial view of its environment.
+The information available for a robot at a given point is only a partial approximate view of its environment.
 This is because the environment itself is the physical world which is very complex and not all of it can be captured.

 Moreover, taking information is itself part of the decision process, think about where you decide to look at when discovering a new building and try to navigate.